 When Should You Hire a Divorce Lawyer?

 Unfortunately, not all spouses are cooperative after a divorce.
-If the other partner fails to pay child support or alimony, does not live up to the custody agreements, or refuses to comply with any court order, it may be time to seek legal help.
+If the other partner fails to pay child support or alimony, does not live up to the custody agreements, or refuses to comply with any court order, it may be time to seek legal help from a divorce attorney.

-A knowledgeable family law attorney can guide you through the legal process, explain your rights, and help you present a strong case to protect your parental rights.
+A knowledgeable women’s divorce attorney can guide you through the legal process, explain your rights, and help you present a strong case to protect your parental rights.